-The 2012 BC Assessment Roll shows a total of 38 vacant residential parcels of land less than 2 acres in area that are close to infrastructure and servicing in Area "C".
-In addition, the 2012 BC Assessment Roll shows a total of 34 vacant residential parcels equal to or greater than 2 acres.
-This equates to a total vacant residential land inventory of 72 lots with residential development potential.
+The 2012 BC Assessment Roll shows a total of 75 vacant residential parcels of land less than 2 acres in area that are close to existing infrastructure and servicing in Area "B".
+In addition, the 2012 BC Assessment Roll shows a total of 17 vacant residential parcels equal to or greater than 2 acres.
+This equates to a total vacant residential land inventory of 92 lots with residential development potential.

-Based on Vann Struth's more optimistic scenario and current household sizes, this land inventory could provide a 14 year supply of residential lots.
+Based on Vann Struth's more optimistic scenario and current household sizes, this land inventory could provide an 18 year supply of residential lots.
 Residential infill potential is illustrated on Map No. 2 of this plan.